Pablo18011/Vector/README.md

 This is going to be an ongoing project, I would like to try different styles of winglets and fit a HD camera for video.
 I could also do some more tinkering to improve flight performance?

+# Update 20/01/22

+I have now designed a new fuselage and Caddex Loris 4k camera tray, I have completed some test flights and I will include the new version with some photos and video soon...